Best Outdoor TV Antenna (2026): Top Picks by Range and Signal Strength

 Bottom Line

-ClearStream 5 Long-Range Hi-VHF Antenna – Best for Hi-VHF Broadcast Areas
+ClearStream 5 – Best Antenna for VHF Channels

 The ClearStream 5 is optimized for Hi-VHF signals, which are still used by some major networks in rural markets.
 This makes it especially useful in areas where popular stations won’t come in on UHF-only antennas, even when mounted outdoors.